awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MariaDB.md

    1. On the **Connectivity & security** tab, copy the endpoint\.
 Also note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a Maria DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MariaDBConnect1.png)

 1. Enter the following command at a command prompt on a client computer to connect to a database on a Maria DB instance\.
-Substitute the DNS name \(endpoint\) for your DB instance for `<endpoint>`, the master user name you used for *`<mymasteruser>`*, and provide the master password you used when prompted for a password\.
+Substitute the DNS name \(endpoint\) for your DB instance for `<endpoint>`\.
+In addition, substitute the master user name that you used for *`<mymasteruser>`* and provide the master password that you used when prompted for a password\.

    ```
    PROMPT> mysql -h <endpoint> -P 3306 -u <mymasteruser>  -p